 - CareerBridge: CareerBridge is MIT's online Career Management system for jobs and internships.
 You can create email alerts (pdf) called "job agents" within CareerBridge to get notifications sent to your email address when new internships meeting your criteria are posted.

-- iNET: an internship listing database shared by 11 selective universities including MIT.
-This resource is great if you’re looking for diverse internship opportunities in fields like education, healthcare, government, communications/media, marketing and business solutions, and non-profit/philanthropy.
+- iNET: an internship listing database shared by 12 selective universities including MIT.
+The iNet Internship Network is a valuable resource for students who are interested in finding internship opportunities across a range of industries and locations.
+With over 600 internship postings, this resource is great if you’re looking for diverse internship opportunities in fields like education, healthcare, government, communications/media, marketing and business solutions, and non-profit/philanthropy. iNet is shared by MIT, Duke, Georgetown, Gonzaga, Harvard, NYU, Northwestern, Rice, UPenn, University of San Francisco, University of Southern California, and Yale.

 Internship Search Engines and External Resources